Dry Creek (Sacramento/Placer County)

 Intex Inflatable Kayak

-Lake Englebright is more long than large.
+Englebright Lake is more long than large.
 It would be near impossible to cover water effectively on a float tube out on this particular lake due limited launch options.
 After setting up our inflatable kayaks near the boat launch we were off to a good start.
 The Intex Challenger K1 kayaks worked very well and I was surprised on how well they tracked and how quickly we were able to get from one end of the lake the other.
 Overall we covered about five miles of water round-trip with ease.

 With no real knowledge of what the lake looked or fished like I was using my basic stillwater fly fishing skills.
 I knew that the lake was full and spilling over so the banks were going to be steep therefore I lined my reel with type IV full sinking line.
 The water was very cold so I guessed that the fish were going to be somewhere between the 5ft – 15ft range.